AleksandraWozniak/NewsApp-stage1/README.md

 # NewsApp-stage1

-News app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
+The news app gives a user regularly-updated news from the internet related to a particular topic, person, or location from Guardian.
 It was written in Java and Android.

 This project is about combining various ideas and skills, using Guardian API.
 They include:
 •	Connecting to an API